 Update: 17 November 2019: A few minutes ago, the news of a second season of Love By Chance spread like wildfire on Facebook and Twitter.
 The official trailer of the second season:

 While the first season focuses on the Ae-Pete couple, the official Facebook page of the series stated that it will be Tin-Can this time.
 Here is a previous post we did about the series related to Tin and Can:

 Mean Phiravich is the epitome of an elite boy with a lot of emotional hang-ups.
 Plan Rathavit, on the other hand, portrays a cutesy, innocent Can (Cantaloupe).

 - Can or Cantaloupe (Plan Rathavit) is an impressionable young man who has not yet experience being in love or being the target of someone’s desire and affection.
 He appears to be like a character out of Mary Renault’s Greek coming of age novels as someone incorruptible;

 - Tin (Mean Phiravich) is an elitist rich kid who is also suspicious of people who wants to connect with him.
-Like Can, he has to experience romantic love.
+Like his love interest Can, he has to experience romantic love.

 My opinion did not change.
 I think that putting Tin and Can on the spotlight is justified since their story did not get the proper closure it deserves in Season 1.

 The second couple (IMO) almost eclipsed the lead actors in that their story was in ‘suspended animation’ after the final episode.
 The elitist, haughty Mean Phiravich Attachitsataporn (as the rich kid with issues, Tin) is a perfect match for the naive and good-natured Plan Rathavit Kijworaluk (as Can).
 If you remember how Tin coyly calls our boy ‘Cantaloupe’, then you must be as disappointed as I am that a second season will not push through.